SAP-samples/teched2025-DA160/exercises/ex6/README.md

 - Copy the SAP Analytics story which under the package and Location below
     * SAP_SAC_WCI: INSIGHT_APPS / SAP S/4HANA / Finance

-## Exercise 6.1 SAP Datasphere: Space Copy
+## Exercise 6.1 Read-only: SAP Datasphere Space Copy
 > [!Note]
 > This part of the exercise cannot be performed in the system.
 The space required to perform the exercises has already been provided to you.
 Your space is a condensed version of everything required for the customization exercise.
 This section shows how an SAP BDC Admin performs the copying of the spaces.